gaoqi125/batcache/readme.txt

 1. Install [memcached](http://danga.com/memcached) on at least one server.
 Note the connection info.
 The default is `127.0.0.1:11211`.

-1. Install the [PECL memcached module](http://pecl.php.net/package/memcache) and [Ryan's Memcached backend 2.0](http://svn.wp-plugins.org/memcached/trunk/).
-Use the [1.0 branch](http://svn.wp-plugins.org/memcached/branches/1.0/) if you don't have or can't install the PECL module.
+1. Install the [PECL memcached extension](http://pecl.php.net/package/memcache) and [Ryan's Memcached backend 2.0](http://svn.wp-plugins.org/memcached/trunk/).
+Use the [1.0 branch](http://svn.wp-plugins.org/memcached/branches/1.0/) if you don't have or can't install the PECL extension.

 == Frequently Asked Questions ==